Ankle Sprains Treatment in Downtown Long Beach, Bixby Knolls Long Beach, Paramount, CA

 As opposed to strains, sprains injure the bands of tissue that connect two bones together, while strains involve injuries to muscles or to the bands of tissue that connect muscles to bones.

 Patients can seek treatment for strains and sprains at Reddy Urgent Care clinics in Downtown Long Beach.
 While minor sprains can be managed at home when a sprain is particularly severe or painful it is important to receive medical care.
 Get the medical attention you need today and book your next appointment to meet with our team of medical professionals.
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, East Side CA, Huntington Beach CA, Paramount CA, and Los Altos CA.
+We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, East Side CA, Paramount CA, and Los Altos CA.